ap-enrique/aws_iot_hub_project/README.md

 This solution is scalable and can be enhanced with more sensors and devices to develop a complete IoT system.

-## Components
+## Project Components
+- Hardware
 	- Arduino Uno R4 WiFi: A microcontroller designed for reading sensor data and communicating through MQTT.
 	- DHT11 Sensor: A device that measures temperature and humidity.
 	- Raspberry Pi: Acts as the MQTT broker and serves as an intermediary to forward data to AWS IoT Core.
+ - Software
+ 	- Arduino IDE
+ 	- MQTT Libraries
+  	- AWS service
 		- AWS IoT Core: A service that manages IoT devices and their data.
 		- AWS DynamoDB: A database used for storing sensor readings.
-- AWS Lambda: A serverless function that processes data and facilitates communication between IoT Core and DynamoDB.
+		- AWS Lambda: A serverless function that processes data by sending over to other applications..
 		- AWS Amplify: A tool for creating a web interface to visualize sensor data.

+## System Architecture
+- DHT11 Sensor → Arduino → MQTT Broker (Raspberry Pi) → AWS IoT Core → DynamoDB
+- Visualization happens via AWS Amplify and a Lambda function to build a simple web interface.

 ## Instructions
 ### Steg 1: Downloads